Pandi (film): Critical reception

 Sify wrote, "[Lawrence] has one single expression throughout Pandi whether he is sad, happy, singing songs or fighting!
 Added to that it is a typical mass masala film that leaves you with a migraine".
+Malathi Rangarajan of The Hindu gave a more positive review, saying the film "transcends melodrama, thanks to commendable performances from veterans Nasser, [Saranya] and Ilavarasu".
+She added that Lawrence "is convincing enough as the small town school dropout who works abroad as a labourer", and "Credible story, racy narration and natural dialogue are the other appealing aspects of Paandi".
 The film was also reviewed by Benina of Kalki.